jamestaylr/systems-capstone/maxinet-docs/MAXINET.md

 This is a good example.
 In the examples folder, there's plenty of other things.
 I think dynamicTopologies.py is closest to what we want.
 You can run that too (all the examples should work already).

+If you want to see the GUI of the topologies, I _think_ that this will work (you might have to install gelphi first):

+> sudo ~/pox/pox.py forwarding.l2_learning \
+  openflow.discovery misc.gephi_topo \
+  openflow.spanning_tree --no-flood --hold-down \
+  host_tracker info.packet_dump \
+  samples.pretty_log log.level --DEBUG

 # more info